“The world is a book and those who do not travel read only one page.” - Augustine of Hippo

 Allow two weeks to create the print plus up to 15 days or so for domestic shipping from receiving your email tracking number.

-International shipping could take up to eight weeks - although not offered, at this time, outside of Canada and Mexico.
+International shipping could take up to eight weeks, outside of Canada and Mexico.

 Order your art prints well in advance of an occasion - two to three weeks at minimum- to reduce the potential for a delayed delivery.